 5. Take an Urban Hike

-San Francisco’s got plenty of beautiful hikes within city limits, and fall is the perfect time to hit those trails.
+San Francisco’s got plenty of beautiful hikes within city limits, hitting the trails is the perfect activity for our socially distanced times.
 Because the city has so many fewer tourists right now than it normally would, some of its most popular trails are way less crowded.
 Now’s arguably the best time to visit typical tourist hot spots, like Lands’ End and Twin Peaks, for panoramic views.
 Leave some extra time, too, for Bernal Heights Park and Mount Sutro, then take on some of the city’s hidden staircases.

 6. Walk or Bike Across the Golden Gate Bridge

 The bridge is still open to pedestrians and cyclists, and without the typical touristy crowds, you can maximize your chance of getting unobstructed city views from the bridge.

 A walk around the Mission District to take in the neighborhood’s famous murals is always a good idea, especially these days, when anything outdoors is a safer bet.
 No visit to the neighborhood would be complete without a stroll through tourist favorite Clarion Alley, where you’ll find a constantly rotating showcase of colorful murals chronicling the city’s past, present, and future.
 But once you’ve ticked Clarion off your list, be sure to walk further south to Balmy Alley.
 Scoping out its lesser-known murals before grabbing a scoop of ice cream (or three) at nearby Humphry Slocombe is one of our favorite non-touristy things to do in San Francisco.

 8. Stay at HI SF Downtown or HI SF Fisherman’s Wharf